na-na-hi/renget/archive/how2playba.md

 - Splurge ur AP.
 1 AP = 1 Account XP, so dump stamina to level up.
 - Take advantage of the school bonuses and use CC in Bounty
 - [Join a club.](https://rentry.org/holdingthebag) There's no clan tryharding or an obligation to talk.
 Newfags are very welcome.
-- You can pat girls' head.
+- You can pat girls' head (Arona and Ayumu included!)

 ## Downloading/Setting up the game